-Action Logement Services's (ALS) issuer rating of Aa2 with stable outlook reflects its key role in implementing the country's housing policy, an important element of the French welfare system.
-ALS can be considered as the financing department of the Action Logement group, whose public mandate is to finance housing policies thanks to the exclusive right to collect and use a tax-like mandatory contribution from private sector employers (Participation des Entreprises à l'Effort de Construction, PEEC) as well as to operate as the biggest group of French social housing providers (SHPs).
+Action Logement Services' (ALS) issuer rating of Aa2 with a stable outlook reflects its key role in implementing the country's housing policy, an important element of the French welfare system.
+ALS can be considered as the financing department of the Action Logement group, whose public mandate is to finance housing policies - which is made possible by the exclusive right to collect and use a tax-like mandatory contribution from private sector employers (Participation des Entreprises à l'Effort de Construction, PEEC) - and to operate as the biggest group of French social housing providers (SHPs).
 Therefore, the Action Logement group benefits from a high degree of support and oversight from the Government of France (Aa2 stable).
 As a result, from a credit perspective, we do not distinguish between the Action Logement group, ALS and the central government.